Vonter/india-timeuse-survey/README.md

 Pre-processed datasets of time use survey data for India.
 Sourced from the [Time Use Survey, 2024](https://microdata.gov.in/NADA/index.php/catalog/236).

-Explore the dataset using https://india-timeuse-survey.netlify.app/ (thanks to [thedivtagguy](https://github.com/thedivtagguy) for the explorer!)
+Explore the raw dataset, calculate activity-wise summaries, and run time analyses with various aggregations using the [India Time Use Survey Explorer](https://diagramchasing.fun/2025/time-use-explorer).

 To browse the old version of the repository for the Time Use Survey, 2019, browse the [2019/](2019) folder.